CPerlingerJett/CPerlingerJett/README.md

 ## Hi there 👋
+Hello!
+I'm Casey Perlinger-Jett

+The purpose of this account is to serve as a portfolio to showcase projects I have worked on, alongside works of code I've constructed.

 <!--
 **CPerlingerJett/CPerlingerJett** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.